The Stand: Plot

-An extremely contagious and lethal strain of influenza, resistant to antibodies and vaccines, is developed as a biological weapon within a secret Department of Defense installation in the Mojave Desert, and is accidentally released.
-The book's extended edition includes a prologue detailing the development of the virus and the security breach that causes its release.
-The laboratory staff die, but security guard Charles Campion manages to escape and takes his family out of state.
+An extremely contagious and lethal strain of influenza, resistant to antibodies and vaccines, is developed as a biological weapon within a secret DoD installation in the Mojave Desert, and is accidentally released.
+The laboratory staff dies, but security guard Charles Campion manages to escape and takes his family out of state.
 After a couple of days, his car crashes at a gas station in Arnette, Texas.
 All of those involved at the scene – the gas station owner and his visitors, plus the ambulance attendants – are exposed to the virus.
 The gas station owner infects his cousin, a traffic cop, and the virus rapidly spreads from there.

-The United States Army attempts to isolate Arnette, going as far as to execute unarmed civilians, but the efforts are in vain – the virus, christened by journalists as the "superflu" or "Captain Trips", spreads across the country and travels beyond its borders, triggering a global pandemic of apocalyptic proportions.
+The US Army attempts to isolate Arnette, going as far as to execute unarmed civilians.
+Still, the efforts are in vain – the virus, christened by journalists as the "superflu", "tubeneck", or, most commonly, "Captain Trips", spreads across the country and travels beyond its borders, triggering a global pandemic of apocalyptic proportions.
 Approximately 99.4% of the world's population is infected and killed within a month.
 A prism of several personal tragedies describes the collapse of society, explosions of violence, the inability of the government and martial law to stop the pandemic, and the near-extinction of humanity.
 Many survivors of the virus also die, unable to accept the loss of their loved ones or survive in a world where they must fend for themselves.

 Stuart Redman, one of the people present at the gas station when Campion crashes his car, proves immune to the virus.
 He is forcibly held in specialized centers at Atlanta, Georgia, then Stovington, Vermont, in the hope that a treatment can be made.
 Redman escapes after the virus disables the Stovington center's staff, and he is forced to kill one of the members in self-defense.
 He meets with sociology professor Glen Bateman and his Irish Setter Kojak, pregnant college student Frannie Goldsmith, and teenage outcast Harold Lauder.
-Larry Underwood, a disillusioned pop singer, joins the group in the wake of his mother's death, along with Nadine Cross, a teacher from New Hampshire, and a young boy she found alone, who she calls "Joe", due to his refusal to speak.
+Larry Underwood, a disillusioned pop singer, joins the group in the wake of his mother's death, along with Nadine Cross, a teacher from New Hampshire, and a young boy she found alone, whom she calls "Joe" due to his refusal to speak.
 Stuart and Frannie are drawn to each other and become lovers, to Harold's disappointment and resentment.